raspberrypilearning/getting-started-scratch/en/step_6.md

 You can also change the `direction`{:class="block3motion"} that a sprite is pointing in.
 This changes the direction that the sprite will move in if you use a `move`{:class="block3motion"} block.
 It may also change the rotation of the sprite's costume depending on the `rotation-style`{:class="block3motion"} setting.

 Directions: 0 is up, 90 is right, 180 is down and 270 is left.

+When you add a Sprite it will be facing right (90 degrees).
+You can change this in the Sprite pane or using code blocks.

 ```blocks3
 turn right [15] degrees